-If a student or scholar will be in J-1 or F-1 status, the legal spouse and children under age 21 may be eligible for J-2 or F-2 status to accompany or follow separately to the U.S. See the steps below for how to obtain F-2 or J-2 dependent status for your family member.
+If a student or scholar will be in J-1 or F-1 status, the legal spouse and children under age 21 may be eligible for J-2 or F-2 status to accompany or follow separately to the U.S. See the steps below for how to obtain F-2 or J-2 dependent status for family members.

 * For F-1/J-1 Students Adding a Spouse- Be sure to review our F vs J Comparison Chart to see if the dependent visa category and benefits make sense for your spouse's needs and plans in the US, and check with a Berkeley International Office advisor with any questions.